undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Respect

 The Low Beskids are a working agricultural micro-region with a documented 20th-century tragedy that is not over: the Lemko community has been working since the 1990s to reclaim cultural rights in the region they were expelled from, and the regional politics around Operation Vistula remain sensitive.
 Listen first if locals raise the subject; do not introduce it casually.
-The wooden churches are working religious buildings (Orthodox or Greek Catholic, depending on the village) — modest dress (covered shoulders, no shorts), absolute silence inside, no photography during services, and a small donation at the custodian's box is the local custom.
-The empty-village sites are not abandoned ruins to be salvaged — the cemeteries, crosses and church remains are protected and emotionally significant; do not remove anything, do not light fires, do not camp at the village sites.
-The Magurski National Park has its own bylaws on wildlife (bears, wolves and lynx are all present in healthy populations); stay on marked trails.
+The wooden churches are working religious buildings, Orthodox or Greek Catholic depending on the village.
+Modest dress (covered shoulders, no shorts), absolute silence inside, no photography during services; a small donation at the custodian's box is the local custom.
+The empty-village sites are not ruins to salvage.
+Cemeteries, crosses, church remains: all protected, all emotionally significant.
+Do not remove anything, and do not light fires or camp at the village sites.
+The Magurski National Park has its own bylaws on wildlife (bears, wolves, lynx: all present in healthy populations); stay on marked trails.

 Practical notes